naorwaiss/ai_gps/README.md

 at this project i use asus tinker board with dorne at the drone i use ardupilot - for the telemetry esc
 --------------------------------------------------------------------------------
-missions that not do
+missions that not do - big
+2)connect compass
 3) learn pytorch - control it
 4) start make the image code with the euiler or quarterion angel
 5) learn how to get the ESC data to pymavlink or mavsdk at real time
 6) make code that shave all the data to csv file
 7) make the nn

-8) check the netwaork

 the data i need to take from the drone - need to order it to with gps and not with gps - for the learn

+#need to fill this line here
 data need to take from the drone: telem from the engine - voltage/rpm/temp voltage of the drone